Upload or Generate Background

 Thumbnail Studioo's AI thumbnail generator creates Fortnite-style backgrounds from text descriptions.
 Describe your Victory Royale moment or the skin showcase you want, and get images that match the game's aesthetic.
 Use our YouTube thumbnail editor to add explosive text effects with glow and shadows.
 Sign in and make your next Fortnite thumbnail.

 Upload Fortnite screenshots or generate custom backgrounds with AI.
 Add explosive text effects and export in HD.
-Free tier includes 50 credits with no watermarks.
+Try free for 7 days with no watermarks.

 Make Fortnite Thumbnails FreeFree 7-day trial • Cancel anytime